-In the next sections we will detail why the intermediate steps of this protocol are secure (Sec.~\ref{subsubsec:revealing-info}), then we will provide a number of different approaches for the efficient computation of the secure union (Sec.~\ref{subsubsec:secure-unions}), the protocol for a secure sum of sign vectors (Sec.~\ref{subsubsec:secure-sign-sum}), and finally the protocol for the secure sum of scalar factors (Sec.~\ref{subsubsec:secure-factor-sum}).
+In the next sections, we will detail why the intermediate steps of this protocol are secure (Sec.~\ref{subsubsec:revealing-info}), then we will provide a number of different approaches for the secure union (Sec.~\ref{subsubsec:secure-unions}), the protocol for a secure sum of sign vectors (Sec.~\ref{subsubsec:secure-sign-sum}), and finally the protocol for the secure sum of scalar factors (Sec.~\ref{subsubsec:secure-factor-sum}).